WDPS-Team/Large-Scale-Entity-Linking/README.md

 ## 1. Motivation

+Extracting knowledge from some corpus of data, be it audio, images, text or a similar medium, has been an important challenge in a lot of scenarios.
+May it be studying for an examniation, simply reading a book or computer-based knowledge acquisition from documents obtained from the Web.
+In this context Entity Linking is a common task, that can be used to acquire knowledge for the first time or aid other processing such as entity prediction.

+However, do to the ever growing size of the Web scalable solutions are required.
+Therefore, we developed a scaleable Spark-based Entity Linking pipeline.
+This pipeline  uses Machine Learning to extract text from web documents, Neural Networks to identify relevant entity mentions in text, and the entities latent meaning to disambiguate between multiple canidates.

 ## 2. Our Solution

 This section describes the architecture by introducing an overall overview and subsequent detailled description on each component.